azam-akram/spring-boot-kafka-producer-consumer/README.md

 ### Prerequisites

-This project uses docker-compose to run Zookeeper and Kafka docker containers, which means you don't need to install Kafka and Zookeeper locally.
+It uses docker-compose to run Zookeeper and Kafka docker containers, so you don't need to install Kafka and Zookeeper locally.

 ### Walk through the code
-Don't worry about complex configurations for Kafka, Spring Boot provides some properties to configure Kafka Producer and Consumer setup.
+Spring Boot saves the developers from complex configurations for Kafka, and provides some properties to configure Kafka Producer and Consumer setup.

 ```
 server: